-250 As noted in the answer to question 16, a participant only needs to notify the IEEE of 251 the holder of a potential Essential Patent Claim if such participant is personally aware 252 that his or her employer has a potential Essential Patent Claim.
-There is no duty for

-- 253 that employee (or anyone else in his or her organization) to conduct a patent search, 254 but the IEEE does expect that participants will conduct themselves in good faith.
-This 255 expectation arises both from the IEEE Code of Ethics and from the background legal 256 rules.
-The IEEE Code of Ethics makes clear, for example, that participants "accept 257 responsibility in making decisions consistent with the safety, health and welfare of the 258 public."
-Similarly, the U.S. Supreme Court stated in the Allied Tube case that SDOs 259 operate based on "the merits of objective expert judgments" using "procedures that prevent the standard-setting process from being biased by members with economic 260 261 interests in stifling product competition."
-Consequently, while the policy does not 262 require a patent search, the IEEE does encourage each participant to make sufficient 263 inquiry to satisfy him or herself that s/he is not being deliberately shielded from 264 relevant knowledge and that the employer does not have any potential Essential Patent 265 Claims. - 23.
-Can an individual participate in standards development activities if his or her employer is unwilling to submit a Letter of Assurance once requested or to provide the assurance indicated in the IEEE-SA Patent Policy in a Letter of Assurance? - Yes.
+As noted in the answer to question 16, a participant only needs to notify the IEEE of the holder of a potential Essential Patent Claim if such participant is personally aware that his or her employer has a potential Essential Patent Claim.
+There is no duty for that employee (or anyone else in his or her organization) to conduct a patent search, but the IEEE does expect that participants will conduct themselves in good faith.
+This expectation arises both from the IEEE Code of Ethics and from the background legal rules.
+The IEEE Code of Ethics makes clear, for example, that participants "accept responsibility in making decisions consistent with the safety, health and welfare of the public."
+Similarly, the U.S. Supreme Court stated in the Allied Tube case that SDOs operate based on "the merits of objective expert judgments" using "procedures that prevent the standard-setting process from being biased by members with economic interests in stifling product competition."
+Consequently, while the policy does not require a patent search, the IEEE does encourage each participant to make sufficient inquiry to satisfy him or herself that s/he is not being deliberately shielded from relevant knowledge and that the employer does not have any potential Essential Patent Claims.

+23. Can an individual participate in standards development activities if his or her employer is unwilling to submit a Letter of Assurance once requested or provide the assurance indicated in the IEEE-SA Patent Policy in a Letter of Assurance?

+Draft IEEE-SA Patent Policy FAQs

+- Yes.
 As long as the participant complies with the requirement that he or she notify the IEEE that his or her employer is the holder of a potential Essential Patent Claim if the participant is personally aware that his or her employer is such a holder, the individual can continue to participate in standards development activities.
-See also question 19. - 276 24.
-Does the IEEE-SA Patent Policy require participants or their employers to make an assurance or submit a Letter of Assurance? - No. Submission of a Letter of Assurance is not a precondition to participation. - Participants do have a duty to inform the IEEE if they or an entity they are from, employed by, or otherwise represents holds potential Essential Patent Claims.
-See - questions 16, 21, and 23 for more information. - 282 25.
-What does a participant's employer need to do to determine whether it has any 283 potential Essential Patent Claims when it receives a request from the IEEE for a Letter 284 of Assurance?
-Specifically, - 286 (a) Does the employer need to do a patent search? - No. The policy expressly states that there is no duty to conduct a patent search; but the employer may do so if it wishes. - 291 (b) Does the employer need to talk to every person they have sent to the Working 292 Group?
+See also question 19. - 24.
+Does the IEEE-SA Patent Policy require participants or their employers to make an assurance or submit a Letter of Assurance? - No. Submission of a Letter of Assurance is not a precondition to participation.

+Participants do have a duty to inform the IEEE if they or an entity they are from, - employed by, or otherwise represents holds potential Essential Patent Claims.
+See questions 16, 21, and 23 for more information. - 262 25.
+Is the IEEE-SA's Patent Policy a disclosure policy?

+- No. The IEEE-SA's Patent Policy is a policy of assurance as further described in these frequently asked questions, not a policy of disclosure. - 26.
+What does a participant's employer need to do to determine whether it has any potential Essential Patent Claims when it receives a request from the IEEE for a Letter of Assurance?
+Specifically, - (a) Does the employer need to do a patent search? - No. The policy expressly states that there is no duty to conduct a patent search; but the employer may do so if it wishes. - (b) Does the employer need to talk to every person they have sent to the Working Group?